PonkeDanker/travandromalgbti/content/what-we-do/card-3-prides.md

 	linkTarget="/prides/2022-galway-pride"
 	color="green"
 ) %}
-In August 2022, the National Action Group for LGBTI+ Traveller and Roma RIghts proudly walked with the Galway Traveller Movement in Galway's Pride Parade.
+In August 2022, the National Action Group for LGBTI+ Traveller and Roma Rights proudly walked with the Galway Traveller Movement in Galway's Pride Parade.
 {% end %}

 {% card(